Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/System-Requirements.md

 ### Ray tracing

 To use ray tracing in HDRP, there are hardware requirements you must meet.
-For information on these requirements, see [Getting started with ray tracing](Ray-Tracing-Getting-Started.md).
+For information on these requirements, refer to [Getting started with ray tracing](Ray-Tracing-Getting-Started.md).